fuzzy41316/CS537-Letter-Boxed-Game/README.md

 - Words appear in the provided dictionary.\

 **These are the same rules as found on the [New York Times](https://www.nytimes.com/puzzles/letter-boxed)**\
-This project tested my ability to work with **file I/O, string processing, and dynamic memory management** in a structured C program.

 ---